 Most of the songs that play in the Trollshaws are awesome (some play in Ered Luin as well).
 There's a clip of one of them in the first part of this trailer.
 And let's not forget Rivendell itself!

-Most of the soundtrack in the Shire is really good, but this troper nominates the music (named Hills of the Shire) that plays when trying to cross the Brandywine Bridge, leaving the Shire for Bree-land.
-This troper has a hard time bringing himself to cross the bridge (hence "trying") because the soundtrack is just so good, and fits the Shire so perfectly.
+Most of the soundtrack in the Shire is really good, the music (named Hills of the Shire) that plays when crossing the Brandywine Bridge, leaving the Shire for Bree-land is also incredible.
+It's not rare for players to stop midway on the bridge because the soundtrack is just so good, and fits the Shire so perfectly.

 Mirkwood.
 Strangely, this music was in the official soundtrack before Mirkwood was added to the game.
-It is heard during the Ford of Bruinen skirmish, and made this troper participate in it again and again just for the music.
-This is the PERFECT music for a moment of Big Damn Heroes.
+It is heard during the Ford of Bruinen skirmish, PERFECT music for a moment of Big Damn Heroes.

 All of Chance Thomas's soundtrack for Riders of Rohan, which included the rearrangements of several well-known songs.
 One of these happens to be Tom Bombadil's theme.

 Most of these songs, if not all of them, are part of the game's new title theme.